-Peer/Family/Caregiver Support: A peer support provider is a person who uses their lived experience of recovery from mental or substance use disorders or as a family member/caregiver of such a person, plus skills learned in formal training, to deliver services to promote recovery and resiliency.
+Peer Support Provider- a self-identified person (or family member of a person) is a person who uses their lived experience of recovery from mental or substance use disorders or as a family member/caregiver of such a person, plus skills learned in formal training, to deliver services to promote recovery and resiliency.
 Peer providers may have titles that may differ from state to state, e.g., certified peer specialist, peer support specialist, recovery coach, family partner, parent partner specialist.
 In states where Peer Support Services are covered through the state Medicaid Plans, the title of "certified peer specialist" often is used.
 SAMHSA recognizes states use different terminology for these providers.
-Peer support may be provided in behavioral health, health, and community settings, e.g., mobile crisis outreach, psychiatric rehabilitation, outpatient mental health/substance use treatment, emergency rooms, wellness programs, peer-operated programs.